 What is unclear is whether the Kennedy Center will have any difficulty lining up celebrity figures to pay tribute to any of the honorees, as a number of industry figures declined to perform at Trump’s inauguration.
 The president is not involved in the selection of honorees.

-Rather, the executive committee of the board of director of the Kennedy Center approves recommendations made by a special advisory committee.
+Rather, the executive committee of the board of trustees of the Kennedy Center approves recommendations made by a special advisory committee.
 That includes a few board members — Shonda Rhimes, David Bonnet and Cappy McGarr — along with past honorees and artists, including Julie Andrews, Martina Arroyo, Herbie Hancock, Yo-Yo Ma, Chita Rivera and Twyla Tharp.

 “The producers are in the very early stages of planning for the show,” Andrews said.
 “No doubt many performers and colleagues will want to perform and pay tribute to these extraordinary Honorees.”